 Here’s a video to help you if it seems confusing.

-6- What Mat should you use with the Rotary Blade?
+What Cricut Mat should you use with the Rotary Blade?

-You can use any Cricut mat with the rotary blade, HOWEVER, if you want non bonded fabric to stick to your mat, you need to use the fabric mat.
+You can use any Cricut mat with a rotary blade; HOWEVER, if you want the non-bonded fabric to stick to your mat, you need to use the fabric mat.
 It has a special adhesive designed just for fabric.
-I like to have two working fabric mats at a time, so I that when I’m cutting multiple pieces of fabric I can get the next mat “ready” while the current mat is cutting.
+I like to have two working fabric mats at a time so that when I’m cutting multiple pieces of fabric, I can get the next mat “ready” while the current mat is cutting.

 6(a)- Do you have to clean the mat each time?

-So far I’ve been able to cut everything I have tried.
-Cricut states that the machine will not do well with curves smaller than 3/4″.
+So far, I’ve been able to cut everything I have tried.
+Cricut states the machine will not do well with curves smaller than ¾″.
 I’ve cut many letters for applique with my rotary blade and have not had an issue yet.

 1- What if my cut was not clean?

 If you’ve completed a cut and the fabric is a bit frayed, or the cut didn’t seem “clean,” change the pressure to “more” in the screen in Design Space.
 (The one where you tell the machine what material you’re cutting)

 If you are cutting Bonded Fabric (i.e., fabric with fusible webbing attached), I find that it works best when using the Rotary Blade (vs. the fine point blade).
 If your machine defaults to the Fine Point blade, simply change it in the Design Space Screen (again, the one where you tell the machine which fabric you are cutting).

 To cut fuzzy felt, apply a piece of transfer tape to one side of the felt, then stick the felt to the Standard Grip mat, transfer tape side down.
 Then cut.
 The transfer tape will keep the felt from making your mat too fuzzy (and not as sticky).